The Independent Board as Shield

 Date Written: February 15, 2020

-This Article proposes to eliminate the independent board’s paradoxical shield quality by ending business judgment rule protection for claims implicating the duty of loyalty.
+This Article proposes to eliminate the independent board’s paradoxical shield quality by ending business judgment protection for claims implicating the duty of loyalty.
 Judges would apply the familiar entire fairness standard instead.
-The clearest rationale for this change comes from the logic of the rule itself: comparative advantage.
-Judges, not businesspeople, are best situated to assess conflicts of interest.
-More broadly, the Article’s analysis suggests that the pro-shareholder reputation of independence is overstated and may have inadvertently fostered a sense of complacency around board power.
+The clearest rationale for this reform comes from the logic of the rule itself: comparative advantage.
+Judges, not businesspeople, are best situated to adjudicate conflicts of interest.
+More broadly, the Article’s analysis suggests that the pro-shareholder reputation of the independent board is overstated and may have inadvertently fostered a sense of complacency around board power.

 Keywords: board of directors, corporate law, corporate governance, business judgment rule, agency costs, M&A, executive compensation, mutual funds, insider, manager, cleansing, conflict of interest, fiduciary duty, securities regulation, director primacy, shareholder litigation